lavishay-technion/ansible_shallow/99_yaml_basics/README.md

         - Structure, Comments, Tags, Anchors.
     - Putting all your documents in one stream.
         - Just how human-readable can YAML?

----

-# YAML is a data serialization language:

  - "Natural and meaningful".
  - AKA Human readable.

 ---